Modeling the Economic Impacts of AI Openness Regulation: Model

+\textbf{Specialist Cost Function.} The total cost for the domain specialist $\phi_D$ (Equation \ref{eq:D_cost}) is composed of production costs and operation costs.
+As $\omega$ approaches zero, $D$'s production costs go to infinity, indicating an infeasible strategy where it becomes prohibitive to fine-tune or improve a model with heavily restricted access.
+However, cheaper production costs for models with higher levels of openness are partially offset by the operation costs $D$ must pay for self-hosting the model and shouldering inference costs directly.
 We prove results for a particular set of quadratic cost functions and monotonic revenue functions, although these represent only a specific subset of possible functional forms for the broader class of utility functions.
-Specifically, we assume $D$ faces quadratic costs when developing the model from performance $\alpha_0$ to $\alpha_1$, since incremental improvements are more expensive at higher performance, and discount development costs for $D$ by a factor of $\omega^{-1}$ since there are fewer charges associated with adopting and improving a more open model (Table \ref{table:utility_functions}).
+Specifically, we assume $D$ faces quadratic costs when developing the model from performance $\alpha_0$ to $\alpha_1$ since incremental improvements are more expensive at higher performance, and discount development costs for $D$ by a factor of $\omega^{-1}$ since there are fewer charges associated with adopting and improving a more open model (Table \ref{table:utility_functions}).